 Cost of the permit for other citizens

-Both of these permits can be obtained in Kathmandu or Pokhara and can be arranged through a trekking agency for organized groups.
-And solo or individual trekkers can obtain permits directly from the offices of the Nepal Tourism Board and the Department of National Parks and Wildlife Conservation.
+These permits can be obtained in Kathmandu or Pokhara and arranged through a trekking agency for organized groups.
+Solo or individual trekkers can obtain permits directly from the offices of the Nepal Tourism Board and the Department of National Parks and Wildlife Conservation.
 It’s important to note that these permits are subject to change, and it’s always a good idea to check the latest regulations before planning your trek.

 Packing list